-Current section number Proposed new section number, if applicable Current requirement Proposed change and rationale n/a 26 n/a Subsection A references the statutory authority for delegation of informal fact-finding to an agency subordinate and establishes that such delegation may occur upon a determination that probable cause exists that a practitioner may be subject to a disciplinary action.
-Subsection B sets out the types of cases that may not be delegated to an agency subordinate to include the following:
+Currer section number n new section Current requirement Proposed change and rationale n/a 290 n/a Subsection A references the statutory authority for delegation of informal fact-finding to an agency subordinate and establishes that such delegation may occur upon a determination that probable cause exists that a practitioner may be subject to a disciplinary action.
+Subsection B sets out the types of cases that may not be delegated to an agency subordinate to include, but not be limited to, those that involve:

-1. Intentional or negligent conduct that causes or is likely to cause injury to a patient;

-- 2. Mandatory suspension resulting from action by another jurisdiction or a felony conviction; - 3.
+- 1. Intentional or negligent conduct that causes or is likely to cause injury to a patient; - 2.
+Mandatory suspension resulting from action by another jurisdiction or a felony conviction; - 3.
 Impairment with an inability to practice with skill and safety; - 4.
-Sexual misconduct: - 5.
+Sexual misconduct; - 5.
 Unauthorized practice.

-Subsection C sets out the criteria for the individual who may serve as an agency subordinate to include board members (both current and former), professional staff and others deemed knowledgeable by virtue of their training and experience in administrative proceedings involving the regulation and discipline of health professionals.
-The Board has provided for flexibility in the choice of an agency subordinate but also specified that the Board will authorize agency subordinates.
-Therefore, the authority for subordinates rests with the Board as an extension of its authority in disciplinary matters.
+Subsection C sets out the criteria for the individual who may serve as an agency subordinate to include board members (both current and former) and professional staff or other persons deemed knowledgeable by virtue of their training and experience in administrative proceedings involving the regulation and discipline of health professionals.

-The proposed regulation also provides that the executive director will maintain a list of appropriately qualified persons to whom an informal fact-finding proceeding may be delegated, and that the board may delegate to the executive director the selection of the agency subordinate who is deemed appropriately qualified to conduct a proceeding based on the qualifications of the subordinate and the type of case being heard.
+It also provides that the executive director will maintain a list of appropriately qualified persons to whom an informal fact-finding proceeding may be delegated, and that the board may delegate to the executive director the selection of the agency subordinate who is deemed appropriately qualified to conduct a proceeding based on the qualifications of the subordinate and the type of case being heard.